guest271314/native-messaging-nodejs/README.md

 Installation and usage on Chrome and Chromium

-1. Navigate to `chrome://extensions`
+1. Navigate to `chrome://extensions`.
-2. Toggle `Developer mode`
+2. Toggle `Developer mode`.
-3. Click `Load unpacked`
+3. Click `Load unpacked`.
-4. Select native-messaging-nodejs folder
+4. Select native-messaging-nodejs folder.
-5. Note the generated extension ID
+5. Note the generated extension ID.
 6. Open `nm_nodejs.json` in a text editor, set `"path"` to absolute path of `nm_nodejs.mjs` and `chrome-extension://<ID>/` using ID from 6 in `"allowed_origins"` array.
-Copy the file to Chrome or Chromium configuration folder, e.g., on \*nix `~/.config/chromium/NativeMessagingHosts`; `~/.config/google-chrome-unstable/NativeMessagingHosts`.
+7. Copy the file to Chrome or Chromium configuration folder, e.g., Chromium on \*nix `~/.config/chromium/NativeMessagingHosts`; Chrome dev channel on \*nix `~/.config/google-chrome-unstable/NativeMessagingHosts`.
-7. Make sure `node` executable and `nm_nodejs.mjs` are executable
+8. Make sure `node` executable and `nm_nodejs.mjs` are executable.
-8. To test click `service worker` link in panel of unpacked extension which is DevTools for `background.js` in MV3 `ServiceWorker`, observe echo'ed message from Node.js Native Messaging host.
+9. To test click `service worker` link in panel of unpacked extension which is DevTools for `background.js` in MV3 `ServiceWorker`, observe echo'ed message from Node.js Native Messaging host.
 To disconnect run `port.disconnect()`.

 The Native Messaging host echoes back the message passed.